 This completes the proof. \end{proof}

-We give now the proof of the Gauss-Bonnet formula, following closely ideas of Troyanov \cite[Proposition 1]{Tro1}. \begin{theorem} Let $\Sigma$ be a Riemann surface equipped with a singular metric $\gind$ with conformal conical singularities.
+We give now the proof of the Gauss-Bonnet formula, following closely ideas of Troyanov \cite[Proposition 1]{Tro1}. \begin{theorem} Let $(\Sigma,\gind_0)$ be a Riemann surface and $\gind$ a singular metric conformal to $\gind_0$ with conformal conical singularities.
 Suppose that $S$ is a compact region of $\Sigma$ containing the singular points $\{p_1,\dots,p_n\}$ with corresponding orders $\beta_1,\dots,\beta_n$, such that the first $m$ points belong to $\partial S$.
 Assume further that the boundary $\partial S$ is a $C^{1}$-smooth simple regular curve up to the singular points of the surface.
 Then, the following formula holds true: